bnurbekov/theology_articles/reformed_baptist_doctrines_overview.md

 Salvation is through Christ alone: “Jesus said to him, “I am the way, and the truth, and the life.
 No one comes to the Father **except through me**.“ (John 14:6)

 ### Sola Scriptura (scripture alone)
-Salvation is according to the Scripture alone: “I have applied all these things to myself and Apollos for your benefit, brothers, that you may learn by us **not to go beyond what is written,** that none of you may be puffed up in favor of one against another.”
+Knowledge needed for salvation is provided by Scripture alone: “I have applied all these things to myself and Apollos for your benefit, brothers, that you may learn by us **not to go beyond what is written,** that none of you may be puffed up in favor of one against another.”
 (1 Corinthians 4:6)

 ### Soli Deo Gloria (glory of God alone)
 Salvation is to the glory of God alone: “not a result of works, so that **no one may boast**.”
 (Ephesians 2:9)